 We have previously written about how, when learning a new language, it is crucial to speak out loud in addition reading from a textbook.
-We have always emphasized reading, and even singing, as good tools for improving one’s accent and for general practice of the language.
+We have always emphasized reading (and even singing) as a good tool for improving one’s accent and for general practice of the language.
 However, reading material out loud can also be an effective strategy to remember things.

 Reading Out Loud and Memory

 The Production Effect

 When we read, we are using our visual pathways to form memory links.
 We remember the material because it was something we saw.
 People who have photographic memory are extraordinarily good at making these kinds of memory connections.
 For the rest of us, relying only on visual memory may leave us with many gaps, and so we have to find other ways to remember things.
 When reading out loud, we form auditory links in our memory pathways.
 We remember ourselves saying it out loud, and so not only form visual but also auditory links.